project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 CHullFinder
 ^^^^^^^^^^^

-In order to find a potential foot location in the point cloud the found regions need to be transformed into a continuous region where we believe it is possible to place the foot.
+In order to find a potential foot location in the point cloud we want to be able test if we can place our foot at some location.
+In other words, we need a way to verify if a point in inside a region or not.
+To this end we need to make an outline or hull of the regions.

-That is why we transform the regions into 'hulls' (a cloud detailing the edge of the region).
-To do this we need to do the following for each region we received from the region creator:
+To make these hulls we need to do the following for each region we received from the region creator:

-  1. Find a plane which fits the region (using the average normal and point)
+  1. Find a plane which fits the region.
+This is needed because the regions we consider are areas and not volumes so we make use of 2 dimensional hulls.
+This is why we also need to make the regions 2D which we do by projecting the region to a fitting plane.

   2. Project all the points in the region to the plane

   3. Transform the projected points into a hull (the hull needs to be 2d), this can either create a convex or concave hull.
+     PCL handles this for us.

-  4. Add the found hull, its plane parameters and a vector of the indices to vectors for future use.
+  4. Add the found hull, the parameters of the plane it is in and a vector of the indices to vectors for future use.

 HullParameterDeterminer
 ^^^^^^^^^^^^^^^^^^^^^^^